 When receiving an Hello Packet from a neighbor on a broadcast, Point-to-MultiPoint or NBMA network, set the neighbor structure's Neighbor ID equal to the Router ID found in the packet's OSPF header.
+For these network types, the neighbor structure's Router Priority field, Neighbor's Designated Router field, and Neighbor's Backup Designated Router field are also set equal to the corresponding fields found in the received Hello Packet; changes in these fields should be noted for possible use in the steps below.
 When receiving an Hello on a point-to-point network (but not on a virtual link) set the neighbor structure's Neighbor IP address to the packet's IP source address.